404GamerNotFound/vserver-ssh-stats/README.md

   - VNC support status
   - HTTP/HTTPS web server status
   - SSH enabled status
-- Automatic **MQTT Discovery** for easy integration with Home Assistant.
 - Configurable update interval (default: 30 seconds).
-- Optional lightweight web interface that can be shown in the Home Assistant sidebar, now with a Docker container tab.
 - Services to fetch the server's local IP, uptime, list active SSH connections, run commands, update packages, and reboot the host.

-### Standalone Usage Without MQTT

-If you want to gather stats without using MQTT, run `app/simple_collector.py`.
-The script lets you enter one or more servers (press Enter on the host prompt to finish).
-For each server it asks for host, username, and either a password or the path to an SSH key plus optional port, then prints a JSON line including the server name with CPU, memory, disk, network, uptime and temperature every 30 seconds.

-Optionally you can enter your Home Assistant base URL and a long-lived access token.
-When provided, the script will create sensors like `sensor.<name>_cpu`, `sensor.<name>_mem`, etc., via the Home Assistant REST API for each server so the values show up in the UI without MQTT.

-The main collector (`app/collector.py`) also supports a lightweight mode without MQTT: simply run it without the `MQTT_HOST` environment variable.
-In that case the collected statistics are logged to the console instead of being published to a broker.

-### Web Terminal and Command Service

-The add-on exposes a simple web-based SSH terminal at `http://<addon-ip>:8099/terminal.html`.
-Configured servers appear as buttons for one-click access, or you can enter the host, username and password manually to start an interactive shell session in your browser.
-The credentials are sent directly to the add-on and never routed through external services.

-For automation use cases, the Home Assistant integration registers several services: `vserver_ssh_stats.run_command`, `vserver_ssh_stats.update_packages`, and `vserver_ssh_stats.reboot_host`.
-Each service publishes its output as an event on the Home Assistant bus.
-Additionally, each configured server exposes button entities to trigger package updates or reboots from the UI.

 ---